jitenderpadda/creative-mail-knowledge/getting-started/Creative_Mail_User_Guide.md

 Installation and setup is a very straightforward process and only takes around 10 minutes,

-1. The first step is to install the Creative Mail app from the appexchange - [https://appexchange.salesforce.com/listingDetail?listingId=a0N3u00000RMeiuEAD](https://appexchange.salesforce.com/listingDetail?listingId=a0N3u00000RMeiuEAD)
+1. The first step is to install the Creative Mail app from the appexchange - [Creative Mail Appexchange](https://creativemail.io)

 <div data-full-width="false"><img src="../images/knowledge/user-guide/OxBF4FAP3Wm-MLe05bQ2_hBb6kCmWdZ6dA.png" alt=""></div>